steadramon/ESPGeiger/docs/hardware/serial.md

 # Serial Counters

-The ESPGeiger firmware is compatible with the following Serial based counters.
-Compatibility has only been fully tested where access to the hardware has been available.
-A number of Serial based counters that are supported are untested but theoretically fine.
-If you own or can offer a device below for testing and support, please get in touch.
-Additional counters are a
+ESPGeiger supports a variety of Geiger counters that communicate via serial interfaces.
+However, comprehensive testing has only been conducted with models for which hardware access was available.

+## Supported Counters

+A list of currently supported serial Geiger counters can be found below

 | Counter | Image | Serial Rate | Serial Example | Link |
 |---|---|---|---|---|
 MightyOhm Kit | ![MightyOhm](img/mightyohm.jpg#img-thumbnail) | 9600 | `CPS, ####, CPM, ####, uSv/hr, #.##, [INST/FAST/SLOW]\n` | https://www.tindie.com/stores/mightyohm/
 NetIO GC10 | ![NetIO GC10](img/gc10.jpg#img-thumbnail) | 9600 | `60\n` | https://www.ebay.co.uk/usr/pelorymate
 NetIO GC10next | ![NetIO GC10next](img/gc10next.jpg#img-thumbnail) | 115200 | `60\n` | https://www.ebay.co.uk/usr/pelorymate

+## Unsupported Counters

+ESPGeiger may also function with additional serial Geiger counters that are not explicitly listed.
+These counters are considered theoretically compatible based on their communication protocols.
+However, due to limited resources, formal testing hasn't been possible.

+Additional counters can be added easily within the codebase, if you own or can offer a device for testing and support, please get in touch.

 ## Other Serial Counters